OctopusDeploy/blog/blog/2023-01/devops-platform-engineering/index.md

 - Deployments
 - Test databases

 A team choosing MySql will get all these for free at the push of a button.
-Another team might still need to use something different, but they will be responsible for their selections when they step off the pathway.
+Another team might still need to use something different, but they'll be responsible for their selections when they step off the pathway.

 Choosing a golden pathway accelerates your software delivery, lets you focus on the differentiating work, and gives you a support channel when things go wrong.
-Your time as a developer is best spent on the features that provide value to your customers, not on setting up builds, environments, and other similar activities.
+Your time as a developer is best spent on the features that provide value to your customers, not setting up builds, environments, and other similar activities.

 Platform engineering can make many tasks easier: